Address

 The following code generates a sunburst plot, which is displayed as Fig-1.
 Feel free to adapt this code for your own data frame.
 The plot (Fig-1) illustrates the population distribution of all sexes across the provinces and divisions of Pakistan.
 Here are the details of the arguments used:

-• path: The sequence of columns that define the hierarchical path in the sunburst chart.
-In this case, the hierarchy is defined by the ‘PROVINCE’ and ‘DIVISION’ columns.
+: The sequence of columns that define the hierarchical path in the sunburst chart.
+In this case, the hierarchy is defined by the ‘PROVINCE’ and ‘DIVISION’ columns.values

-• values: The column that provides the values for the size of the arcs in the sunburst chart.
-Here, it is the ‘ALL SEXES (RURAL)’ column.
+: The column that provides the values for the size of the arcs in the sunburst chart.
+Here, it is the ‘ALL SEXES (RURAL)’ column.color

-• color: The column used to assign colors to the different segments in the sunburst chart.
-In this case, it is the ‘DIVISION’ column.
+: The column used to assign colors to the different segments in the sunburst chart.
+In this case, it is the ‘DIVISION’ column.width

-• width and height: The dimensions of the sunburst chart in pixels.
+: The dimensions of the sunburst chart in pixels.title

 fig = px.sunburst(df, path=['PROVINCE', 'DIVISION'], values='ALL SEXES (RURAL)', color='DIVISION',